Listen to our traveller Shree Janani as she explains how to perfect a couples vacation to Thailand

 In short, Krabi was such a relaxing place with dreamy beaches and lush greenery!

 After that relaxing stay in Krabi, we boarded a flight to Bangkok.
 We picked the Thai Lion flight which landed by afternoon in the Don Muang airport.
-This is the point in the trip when we experienced our first major difficulty.
+This is the point on our Thailand honeymoon when we experienced our first major difficulty.

 Originally published at: https://www.shreewrites.com/